LiveLikeCounter/Flutter-Paypal-Redesign/README.md

 - Install the dependicies
 - Run it

+## Preview

+The app is based on Jordans design, see a preview here:

 ## Support me

 I realy like to make as much (free) beautifull Flutter apps, so you get inspired!